 - Name and Address of the seller.
-Who is requesting payment (normally you or your company), and how may someone get in touch with you.
+Who is requesting payment (normally you or your company), and how may someone get in touch with you with questions?

 - Invoice Date.
-Normally the date the invoice is sent.
-It’s ideal, but not required, that you send the invoice the same month the work was delivered.
+Normally the date on which the invoice is created and sent.
+It is preferable, but not required, that you send the invoice the same month the work was delivered.

 - Due Date.
 The day the invoice should be paid.
 Please give us at least two weeks.

 - How to pay.
 Bank information, like account numbers, IBAN/Swift info for international payments.
-Or correct email address to use with for example PayPal or Transferwise (good for inexpensive, fast international payments), etc. Some of the invoicing options above also have integration with Stripe, for easy, inexpensive credit card payments.
+Or correct email address to use with for example PayPal or Transferwise (good for inexpensive, fast international payments), etc. Some of the invoicing options below also have integration with Stripe, for easy, inexpensive credit card payments.

 - Name and Address of the buyer.
 That would be us at Papaya:

 Papaya design & marketing

 - Att: Name of your contact.
-Someone who can confirm that we have a deal, that the work is done, and that you, in fact, have the right to request payment.
+Someone at Papaya who can confirm that we have a deal, that the work is done, and that you, in fact, have the right to request payment.

 - Line items with: